melaniedaniel7/Conducting-a-security-audit/Controls and compliance checklist.md

 #### General Data Protection Regulation (GDPR)
 - ❌ E.U. customers’ data is kept private/secured.
 - ✅ There is a plan in place to notify E.U. customers within 72 hours if their data is compromised/there is a breach.
-- ✅ Ensure data is properly classified and inventoried. *No
+- ❌ Ensure data is properly classified and inventoried.
 - ✅ Enforce privacy policies, procedures, and processes to properly document and maintain data.
 #### System and Organizations Controls (SOC type 1, SOC type 2)
 - ❌ User access policies are established.